-5 Reasons Why Dynamics 365 CRM is Right for Manufacturing
+Why Dynamics 365 CRM is Right for Manufacturing

 A major business area that has required new thinking is customer relationship management.
-A CRM system can help manufacturers understand their sales leads better through a centralised customer database, making it easier to identify qualified prospects and focus on the best opportunities.
+A CRM system, like Dynamics 365, can help manufacturers understand their sales leads better through a centralised customer database.
+Dynamics 365 is right for manufacturing because it makes it easier to identify qualified prospects and focus on the best opportunities.

-Here are 5 reasons why firms need to invest in CRM in 2021
+Here are the 5 reasons why Dynamics 365 CRM is right for manufacturing firms in 2021

 Better customer journey

 The manufacturing process doesn’t stop until your customer is satisfied, be it the wholesaler, distributor or end user.
 One of your core strengths and competitive advantages as a domestic manufacturer is your closeness to market and the agility that gives you.
 Therefore, creating a better customer journey is the first reason why Dynamics 365 CRM is right for manufacturing companies.

 In a fast moving market you need to provide a fast response to customer demands.
 Relying on manual processes means you are more likely to miss those important enquiries and lose out on potential customers.

 A bespoke CRM with automated processes will save time and remove the element of human error.
 Also, it allows sales colleagues to look at available capacity so they can give clients and prospects reliable information on potential orders and timescales for delivery.

 In addition, whether the customer is a business or consumer buyer, manufacturers can create a standardised process for managing the journey from that person’s first contact with their company right through to delivery.
 Furthermore, adding automation – such as quotes that generate sales orders and inform production schedules – can make the entire process much more scalable.
 Dynamics 365 also allows customer/client servicing teams to pull data on, for example, order history, shipping details or previous engagements at the moment it is needed.

 Better field operations